ptapal/DIGNUMWORDS/README.md

 ### Methodology

-1. Filter out mat files from the initial dataset and convert them to csv.
-Given its simplicity and lack of influence on the data content, the script is not included but is available upon request
+1. Filter out mat files from the initial dataset and convert them to csv
 2. Use pre-processing (i.e. bandpass filtering and STFT) and feature extraction (i.e. GLCM and frequency bands) from module `pr_fe.py` to convert everything in hierarchal h5 format through `h5_load.ipynb`, separating conditions
-3. Do both cross-modality and within-modality predictions through `ML.ipynb`, employing XGBoost classifier.
-Jupyter notebook allows to interactively change parameters (e.g. parity or control) and helper functions such as `modality_eval.py` and `load_data.py`
+3. Do cross-modality, within-modality and mixed-modality predictions through `ML.ipynb`, employing XGBoost classifier.
+Jupyter notebook allows to interactively change parameters (e.g. parity or control) and helper functions such as `modality_eval.py`, `diagnostics.py` and `load_data.py`

 ### Instructions